Phased Headless Rollouts

 To make session bridging possible with PWA Kit, you must modify the code in commerce-api/auth.js that handles API authorization to use cookies instead of local storage.

-If your PWA Kit project was generated with version 1.5.0 or later of the Retail React App template, you can uncomment this line of code in auth.js, and no further changes to the file are required.
+If your PWA Kit project was generated with version 2.7.x of the Retail React App template, you can uncomment this line of code in auth.js, to switch to CookieStorage for storing tokens.
+This is required for managing sessions between SFRA and PWA Kit sites.

 The authorization flow starts with the refresh token.
 If the refresh token cookie is available, the PWA Kit app exchanges the refresh token for an access token.
 Otherwise, the app starts an authorization code grant flow, as defined by the OAuth 2.1 standard.
 It also follows the proof key for code exchange (PKCE) flow.

-When the new access token and new refresh token are granted by SLAS, the app stores them in cookies.
+When SLAS grants the new access token and the new refresh token, the app stores them in cookies.
 Then the app makes a POST request to OCAPI’s create session endpoint (/session).
 This endpoint creates a session that is used by SFRA.
 The app stores the session token in a cookie.

 Cookies created by the PWA Kit app: